GoogleCloudPlatform/click-to-deploy/k8s/prometheus/README.md

     StatefulSet is configured to spin up 2 replicas - if you need to change the number of replicas, edit the `--mesh.peer` arguments of Alert Manager containers.

-*   In the Grafana StatefulSet, the pre-configured dashboards of Grafana are stored in a ConfigMap.
-The StatefulSet is currently configured to have one replica, and does not scale up.

 *   Each StatefulSet, Deployment and DaemonSet uses its own dedicated Service Account with permissions appropriate for its functionality.